Herberton, Queensland: Climate

 Herberton is notably drier than the area around Atherton with average rainfall for Herberton of 1154.6 mm.
 Herberton is the most northerly location in Australia to have recorded a temperature at or below -5 C, and also the only location in Tropical North Queensland to have done so.
 The average minimum temperature ranges from 10 C in winter to 18 C in summer, while maximums range from 21 to 29 C.

-Industries

-Several crops are grown around Herberton, and it is the location of Queensland's only tropical vineyard.
-Herberton is a mini salad bowl with crops including avocados, lettuce, tomatoes, maize and pumpkins.
-Poultry and beef industries are also present.

-Herberton's public hospital and the private school, Mt Saint Bernard residential college, are other major employers in the town.

 Tourism and attractions

 The Herberton Mining Museum and Visitor Information Centre opened in 2005, houses mining and social history of the Herberton Mining field, archives for the local area and maintains a genealogy project recording the families of the district and their histories.

 A Heritage Walk for tourists that takes in some of the old buildings and historical features of the town is a popular attraction.
 Historic Village Herberton is a 16-acre representation of a mining town filled with streets of buildings of the time, each one a museum in its own right with exhibits such as vintage machinery, cars and Australian antiques.
 It has more than 50 restored period buildings.

 The Herberton Spy & Camera Museum houses antique spy cameras, a photographic gallery and photographic memorabilia with guided tours through the museum and a working photographer and photographic studio.

 Most recently, a railway museum has been established by volunteers in the former Herberton railway station building.
 This is operated by volunteers and only open part-time.

 The Tepon Equestrian Grounds just out of Herberton have recently been upgraded with a large undercover pavilion for equestrian and other sporting events such as cycling and mountain biking.
 Local markets are held on the 3rd Sunday of every month at the Wondecla Oval.

 There are several caravan parks, hotels, motels and B&Bs located in the town.